 The chicken's knees are surprisingly similar compared to human knees.

 But they are birds, after all, so there are some differences:

 - bone length: a chicken's thigh bone (femur) is much shorter than its shinbone (tibia).
 This allows them to jump and stabilize when they are roosting.

 - lower leg and foot: the lower part of their leg (tibia) is fused with parts of their feet (tarsal bones).
 So that's why it's scientifically referred to as the tibiotarsus in chickens (tibia + tarsal bones).

 - stabilizing muscle: we humans have a muscle that crosses our knee called the popliteus muscle.
 It allows us to rotate our lower leg whenever it's not in contact with the ground.
 Chickens don't have that muscle.
 For humans, it's an important stabilizer and locking mechanism of the knee for walking, but that's because we are walking in an upright position.

 - independent toes: we humans can flex our toes independently from the muscles in the rest of our legs.
 We use the soles of our feet to walk on the ground with some load on our knees.
 But in chickens, the muscle attached to the toes starts at the thigh bone (femur) and acts as an extensor for the knee, foot, and toes.
 The human version of this muscle, the extensor digitorum longus, is only attached to the lower leg.

-Of course, there are plenty of other minor differences, but in the end, the hind limbs of a chicken aren’t that different from ours.
-The main difference is that humans have some extra features for stability and freedom of the knees to enable us to walk in an upright position.
+Of course, there are plenty of other minor differences, but in the end, the hind limbs of a chicken aren't that different from ours.
+The main difference is that humans have some extra features for stability and freedom of the knees to enable us to walk upright.

 Chickens have fully functional knees and kneecaps, just like humans.
 Most people confuse chicken's knees and ankles as their knees are hidden behind their feathers.
 The visible joints are their ankles, and chickens are actually walking on their toes all the time.